Providing additional power both in and outside the home

-MicroPower is working alongside an existing supplier focused on the camping market which sells cooking units that can charge electronic equipment via a USB cable.
+MicroPower has worked alongside existing suppliers focused on the camping market which sell cooking units that can charge electronic equipment via a USB cable.
 Replacing the existing low performance thermoelectric modules in these, and future, products with MicroPower devices will enable the proliferation of these systems throughout the markets described above.

 Furnaces, Stoves, Ovens & Boilers

 Furnaces, wood burning or gas burning stoves, ovens and boilers all deliver heat in one form to residential housing and small commercial businesses, and could potentially offer a vast product mix for power generation.
 In homes and commercial units, a water supply is almost always close by, providing a readily accessible cold side for thermoelectric power generation opportunities.